datacomfoundry/asteroid-runner/README.md

 You will need access to the codex private beta to complete these steps:

-1. Navigate to the beta console [here](https://beta.openai.com/codex-javascript-sandbox)
+1. Navigate to the beta console [here](https://beta.openai.com/codex-javascript-sandbox).
+If you need access to the Datacom Foundry sandbox, reach out to an owner.

 2. Copy and Paste the following instructions into the codex playground